TatianaLiakh/OPCUA-MCP/README.md

-# OPC UA MCP Server Comparison: Python vs NPX
+# OPC UA MCP Server

-This document compares the Python-based and NPX-based Model Context Protocol (MCP) servers for OPC UA operations.

 ## Overview

-Both implementations provide the same core functionality for OPC UA operations through MCP tools, but differ in their implementation approach and deployment model.
+Python and NPX implementations provide the same core functionality for OPC UA operations through MCP tools, but differ in their implementation approach and deployment model.

 ## Implementation Languages